JetBrains/Qodana/topics/jvm.md

     </step>
 </procedure>

-A project token is required for the %qp% and %qp-an% linters, and optional for the %qp-co% and %qp-a% linters.
+A project token is required for the %qp% and %qp-an% linters and optional for the %qp-co% and %qp-a% linters.

 ### Prepare your software

-This shows how to configure software from this section to %product% analysis.
+The examples below show how to prepare software before running %product%.

 <tabs group="software">
     <tab title="GitHub Actions" group-key="github">